lekrieg/ErgozBuilder/README.md

 # ErgozBuilder
-Personal generic object builder using reflection
+Generic object builder using reflection made mainly for auxiliate in unit tests, when you need to create objects filled with values.